siderolabs/talos/website/content/v0.9/cloud-platforms/openstack.md

 ### Compute Creation

-We are now ready to create our Openstack nodes.
+We are now ready to create our OpenStack nodes.

 Create control plane: